- Getting the public data file

 - Mac: No additional software needed

 - Windows: Use the tool (Winrar or 7zip) that you downloaded to unzip the tar.gz file; this will result in a single .tar file (which may appear with no extension).
-Run the tool again on the .tar file to unpack it.
+You may be required to run the tool a second time on the .tar file to unpack it.

 Mac: Double-click the tar.gz file to unzip it; this will result in a single .tar file (which may appear with no extension).
 Double-click the .tar file to unpack it.

-- Inside the generated folder you will find two folders: json/ and xml/; inside them, there is one file for each ORCID record in the specified format.
+- 2013-2017: Inside the generated folder you will find multiple folders, for example json/ and xml/.
+Inside each folder is one file for each ORCID record in the specified format and XSD version.